SimplyKnownAsG/yamlize/README.rst

 Data validation with ``Yamlizable.from_yaml``
 +++++++++++++++++++++++++++++++++++++++++++++
-Alternative to using `properties for data validation`_, you can override the Yamlizable.from_yaml_ classmethod to supply custom data validation.
+Alternative to using `attribute validators`_, you can override the Yamlizable.from_yaml_ classmethod to supply custom data validation.

 >>> from yamlize import yaml_object, Object, Attribute, YamlizingError